Introduction

 Flexible Schedule Options

-Haas’s part time MBA option is often referred to as the Haas Evening & Weekend MBA Program because this degree allows for students to opt for classes on weeknights or Saturdays.
 The general intent behind Haas’s part time MBA is to “[make] the academic experience convenient and accessible for working professionals.”
-This route is the best option at Haas for those trying to maintain their job while pursuing an education and expanding their network.
-This program typically takes students three years to complete; however, you can complete it in as little as two and a half years.
+This route is the best option at Haas for those trying to maintain their job while pursuing an education and expanding their network, making it worth it.

 The Haas Curriculum

-Haas claims that their part time curriculum “steeps you in different ways of thinking and in multiple perspectives and reinforces your growing knowledge with experiential learning.”
 To graduate from this program, all part time students must take a minimum of twenty-two core courses and twenty elective courses.
 There are thirteen core courses that all part time MBA students are required to take at the beginning of their MBA experience at Haas.

 These courses are intended to provide students with a cumulative understanding of “the analytical tools and essential knowledge to lead successfully.”
 These core courses cover general business fundamentals such as accounting, marketing, and finance.
-Another one of the primary aims of the preliminary core courses is to assist students with understanding “how each part of a company contributes to its overall success.”
-From an early stage, you will benefit from being immersed within the latest theories of business practices as well as traditional business methods and principles.

 Elective Options

-Once this foundation has been established and the core courses have been completed, you have plenty of options for customizing your learning path with a vast range of elective courses that allow you to “achieve [your] goals and feed [your] passions.”
 To make choices easier for their students, Haas has compiled a selection of courses called Prime Electives, which “are those classes that are essential courses regardless of career path and help all students develop into business leaders/managers.”
 This group of electives includes courses such as Power & Politics, Corporate Finance, and Asset Management.

 Program Benefits